codefresh-io/cap-docs.codefresh.io/_docs/pipelines/create-pipeline.md

   {% include
    image.html
    lightbox="true"
-   file="/images/getting-started/quick-start/quick-start-new-pipeline.png"
-   url="/images/getting-started/quick-start/quick-start-new-pipeline.png"
+   file="/images/pipeline/create/create-add-delivery-pipeline.png"
+   url="/images/pipeline/create/create-add-delivery-pipeline.png"
    alt="Add Delivery Pipeline panel in CSDP" caption="Add Delivery Pipeline panel in CSDP" max-width="30%"
    %}

 {:start="3"}
-1. Enter a name for the delivery pipeline.
+1. Enter a name for the Delivery Pipeline.
-  The name is created from the names of the sensor and the trigger event for the delivery pipeline.
+  The name is created from the names of the sensor and the trigger (alphanumeric lowercase, and the - character).
-  * **Sensor Name**: The name of the sensor resource, for example, `sensor-csdp-ci`.
+  * **Sensor Name**: The name of the sensor resource.
+For example, the application name, `csdp` or `codefresh`.
-  * **Trigger Name**: The event configured in the sensor to trigger pipeline execution, for example, `push-csdp-ci`.
+  * **Trigger Name**: The template that defines the context of the trigger and the actual resources the sensor must execute.
+For example, the flow that will be run,`ci`.
 1. Select the **Codefresh Starter Template**.
-1. From the list of **Git Sources**, select the Git Source to which to commit the resources for this delivery pipeline.
+1. From the list of **Git Sources**, select the Git Source to which to commit the resources for this pipeline.
   > Only those Git Sources to which you have write permissions are displayed.
-    If you have multiple runtimes installed, the Git Source you select also determines the runtime that executes the pipeline.
+    If you have multiple runtimes installed, the Git Source you select also determines the runtime on which the pipeline is executed.
 1. Select **Next**.
   In the **Configuration** tab, **Workflow Templates** is selected.
 Our CI Starter Workflow Template is shown.
-  Copy and paste any predefined Workflow Template you want to work with, or edit the starter template as needed.
+  Copy and paste any Workflow Template you want to work with, or edit the starter template as needed.
   > Tip:
   >  CSDP notifies you that you have uncommitted changes.
-The Commit button remains disabled until you define at least one Trigger Condition, as described in the next step.
+The Commit button remains disabled until you define at least one Trigger Condition.

   {% include
    image.html
    lightbox="true"
    file="/images/pipeline/create/pipeline-wizard-workflow-tab.png"
    url="/images/pipeline/create/pipeline-wizard-workflow-tab.png"
-   alt="Workflow Template tab in create delivery pipeline wizard" caption="Workflow Template tab in create delivery pipeline wizard" max-width="30%"
+   alt="Workflow Template tab in Delivery Pipeline wizard" caption="Workflow Template tab in Delivery Pipeline wizard" max-width="30%"
    %}

 {:start="7"}
+1. Select **Arguments**.
+  The Arguments defined in the Workflow Template and passed to the workflow when the pipeline is run, are displayed.
+1. Enter default values for the arguments as needed.
 1. Select **Trigger Conditions**.
   * From the **Add** dropdown, select **Git Events**.
   * In the **Git Repository URLs** field, select one or more repositories from the list to listen to for the selected event.

      {% include
       image.html
       lightbox="true"
       file="/images/pipeline/create/pipeline-wizard-trigger-git-repos.png"
       url="/images/pipeline/create/pipeline-wizard-trigger-git-repos.png"
-     alt="Select Git repos to monitor for events" caption="Select Git repos to monitor for events" max-width="30%"
+     alt="Select Git repos to listen to for events" caption="Select Git repos to listen to for events" max-width="30%"
      %}

-  * From the **Event** dropdown, select the event to trigger the pipeline.
+  * From the **Event** dropdown, select the event for the sensor trigger.
 For example, **Commit pushed**.
-    CSDP displays all the **Arguments** available for the selected event.
+    CSDP displays all the **Arguments** available for the sensor trigger, identical to the list of Workflow Template arguments.
-    Map each argument to a single or combination of predefined variables.
+  * Customize the value for an argument by selecting single or a combination of predefined variables.
     In each field, type `$` and from the list of predefined variables, select the one you need.
-    CSDP automatically maps to the correct path when you commit the changes.
+    CSDP automatically maps to the correct JSON path in the event payload when manifests are generated before commit.
 Argo Workflow then instantiates the values from the event payload.

     {% include
    image.html
    lightbox="true"
    file="/images/getting-started/quick-start/quick-start-ci-pipeline-arguments.png"
    url="/images/getting-started/quick-start/quick-start-ci-pipeline-arguments.png"
-   alt="Predefined variables for argument definitions" caption="Predefined variables for argument definitionss" max-width="30%"
+   alt="Predefined variables for sensor arguments" caption="Predefined variables for arguments" max-width="30%"
    %}
-{:start="8"}
+{:start="10"}
-1. To create dependencies for the event type from the event payload:
+1. To create filters for the event payload:
   * From **Event Filters**, select the filter, and select **+Add**.
   * Select the operational expression and define the value of the filter.